Conscious Co-Stewardship

 Redesigning Rental Housing

 This doesn't surprise someone familiar with Systems Thinking.
-Changing rules is not the high level system intervention.
-If you don't change the thinking the rules are designed to mediate against, the powerful who think things should be different find ways around the rules.
+Changing rules is not the highest level system intervention - it's not even in the top 4 of Donella Meadow's Places to Intervene in a System.
+If you don't change the thinking the rules are designed to mediate against, people apply their creativity to skirting rules rather than adding value, a waste of resources.

 Rental Housing has a Paradigm Problem called "Passive Investing"